Global brick & mortar retailers continue to navigate through the impact of COVID-19 at different

 data and insight to seamlessly integrate a store into the community.
 We’ve talked in the past about The

-– an initiative rolled out in 2018 in Seattle that is part high-tech retail
+Lounge at AT&T – an initiative rolled out in 2018 in Seattle that is part high-tech retail

 store, part